 If you have a journeyman ticket/finished an apprenticeship program or have graduated from a military technical program, you are qualified academically to apply for C.Tech and you are NOT required to complete PLAR.
-Please proceed to the C.Tech application page (and a link to the C.Tech page).
+Please proceed to the C.Tech application page.

 Applicants seeking registration with ASET who have not graduated from an applied science, engineering, or information technology program or who are unable to produce academic transcripts may complete a Prior Learning Assessment and Recognition (PLAR) portfolio to demonstrate equivalency to the academic requirements for the Certified Technician (C.Tech.) designation.